rolanddenis/MeshDD/README.md

 </p>

 Also note that the script `src/tools/bicolor_mesh.py` do the same but on a given mesh.
-It simply use the optional mesh reader interface to read a mesh (left image using a mesh from [Hevea project](http://hevea-project.fr/ENIndexHevea.html)):
+It simply uses the optional mesh reader interface to read a mesh (left image using a mesh from [Hevea project](http://hevea-project.fr/ENIndexHevea.html)):
 ```python
 mesh_interface = meshdd.tools.TriMeshInterface()